woocommerce/qit-documentation/docs/cli/running-tests.md

 - Run `qit-cli list-tests` to see a list of test runs.
 - Run `qit-cli get 123` to get more details about a specific test run, where `123` is the test run ID.
+- Run `qit-cli open 123` to open the report for test run `123` in the browser.

 When the test finishes, the status will be updated to `Success`, `Warning`, or `Failed`.
 For more details on what these commands show, please see [Useful Commands](cli/useful-commands.md).